kelu124/murgen-dev-kit/Readme.md

 BBB investigation had started in September 2015, but following a meetup at echopen’s HQ in Paris end of November, it had been activated again.
 **The objective is to get a first functional prototype by February 2015.**
 ### What are the Goblin and Tobo stuff ?
 Those are two alternatives to murgen, in the sense that components may not be the same for goblin, and that tobo is a mini-murgen, limited to the pulser.
+Goblin is a simpler version, a two-layer one, but we'll need funds to test this one out =)

 ## Requirements to build the board